 Margaret River: Vintage 2020 report & wine reccos to go!

 Just as the Western Australia Government announced the temporary closure of the Western Australian border, from midnight this Sunday, cheering news came in from Margaret River Wine Association Inc. about the quality (if not quantity) of the 2020 vintage.
-You’ll find the vintage report cut and pasted below, but first, let me focus on the ‘clink clink’ type of cheers….
+You’ll find the vintage report cut and pasted below and a link to a video vintage 2020 discussion featuring Vasse Felix’s Virginia Willcock.
+First, let me focus on the ‘clink clink’ type of cheers….

 Here are a couple of top drops for current drinking from Margaret River, together with details of stockists who are delivering, followed by links to my Decanter Premium reports on some very special Margs’ vertical tastings, with links to stockists.